sympy/sympy/doc/src/modules/physics/mechanics/kane.rst

 Kinematic Differential Equations
 --------------------------------

-The third set of equations are the kinematic differential equations and they describe the relationship between the generalized speeds and the derivatives of the generalized coordinates.
+The second set of equations are the kinematic differential equations and they describe the relationship between the generalized speeds and the derivatives of the generalized coordinates.
 These are defined by the analyst and can reduce the length of the dynamic equations of motion if chosen carefully